bunto/bunto/site/_docs/deployment-methods.md

 ### Rake

-Another way to deploy your Bunto site is to use [Rake](https://github.com/jimweirich/rake), [HighLine](https://github.com/JEG2/highline), and
+Another way to deploy your Bunto site is to use [Rake](https://github.com/ruby/rake), [HighLine](https://github.com/JEG2/highline), and
 [Net::SSH](https://github.com/net-ssh/net-ssh).
 A more complex example of deploying Bunto with Rake that deals with multiple branches can be found in [Git Ready](https://github.com/gitready/gitready/blob/cdfbc4ec5321ff8d18c3ce936e9c749dbbc4f190/Rakefile).

 ### scp

-Once you’ve generated the `_site` directory, you can easily scp it using a `tasks/deploy` shell script similar to [this deploy script here](https://github.com/henrik/henrik.nyh.se/blob/master/script/deploy).
+Once you’ve generated the `_site` directory, you can easily scp it using a `tasks/deploy` shell script similar to [this deploy script][].
 You’d obviously need to change the values to reflect your site’s details.
-There is even [a matching TextMate command](http://gist.github.com/214959) that will help you run this script from within Textmate.
+There is even [a matching TextMate command][] that will help you run this script.

+[this deploy script here]: https://github.com/henrik/henrik.nyh.se/blob/master/script/deploy

+[a matching TextMate command]: https://gist.github.com/henrik/214959

 ### rsync